Wollongong Counselling & Holistic Psychotherapy

 Some clients are functioning satisfactorily and are seeking connection, revitalisation, meaning and increased creativity.

-Ramsay practices as a Holistic Counsellor and Psychotherapist.
-He has been working in Clinical Practice for 7 years.
+Ramsay practises as a Holistic Counsellor and Psychotherapist.
+He has been working in Clinical Practise for 7 years.

 During that time, Ramsay has worked in Australia and the USA, with organisations including Relationships Australia, The Metavision Institute, The Rivers Way Clinic in Portland Oregon and the Social Circus Project, also in Portland Oregon.